dimitrisfountas/Mura/README.md

 # Mura
 MURA (musculoskeletal radiographs) is a large dataset of bone X-rays.
-Algorithms are tasked with determining whether an X-ray study is normal or abnormal.
+We are tasked with finding the appropriate algorithm that determines whether an X-ray study is normal or abnormal.
+This project focuses only on the wrist studies using a Transfer Learning Approach.